Skip to main content

 Different Paths to Achieve One Goal

-The Blueprint law addresses five major areas of concern: early childhood education, high-quality and diverse teachers and leaders, college and career-readiness pathways, additional resources for schools with high concentrations of poverty, and governance and accountability.
+The Blueprint law addresses five major areas of concern: early childhood education, high-quality teachers and leaders, college and career-readiness pathways, additional resources for schools with high concentrations of poverty, and governance and accountability.

 It will fund universal pre-school, making Pre-K free for three- and four-year-olds from low-income families, with Pre-K programs available to other families on a sliding scale.
 The law also calls for a new curriculum, benchmarked against international standards, with the aim of 90 percent of kids in the state being college and career ready by the tenth grade.